 (3) The requirement imposed on the Trust by section 69 of the Financial Administration and Audit Act 1985 to submit an annual report to the Minister shall be taken to impose also a similar requirement to submit within the same period a copy of each such report to the Board and the Society.

-[Section 15 inserted by No. 98 of 1985 Schedule 1.]
+[Section 15 inserted by No. 98 of 1985 s.
+3.]

 Part IV — Solicitors’ Guarantee Fund